sinanb/crypto/README.md

-aa# crypto
+# crypto
-AES and 3DES operations as command line tools
+AES and TDES operations as command line tools